notifi-network/notifi-network.github.io/docs/create-topics/announcements.md

 sidebar_position: 1
 ---

-# Commnunity Manager Announcements
+# Community Manager Announcements

 Community Manager Announcements are the simplest form of notifications and are triggered by a team member manually drafting a message to the users in our Community Manager tool.
 Follow these steps to create a topic:

 #### Step 1

-Log in to the [Admin Portal](https://admin.dev.notifi.network) (create an account if you haven't done so already) and head to the _Alert Manager_ page.
+Log in to the [Admin Portal](https://admin.notifi.network) (create an account if you haven't done so already) and head to the _Alert Manager_ page.
 Select the _Topics_ tab (default) and click on "+ Topic" in the top right, then select the "Send announcments from Community Manager".

 ![create announcement](/img/create-topics/1.png)